sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities/chat.md

 - Next, click the icon for **New Chat** to open a new chat window
 - Here, you can directly write your question or type slash `/` to select one of the commands and then press **Enter**

-For example, ask Cody to "What does this file do?"
+For example, ask Cody "What does this file do?"

 Cody will take a few seconds to process your question, providing contextual information about the files it reads and generating the answer.